 |Stick welding||Welding is done using a flux-covered consumable electrode.|

 Welding processes were not always straightforward.
-Due to complex procedures, complicated systems, the job never attracted a colossal labor force.
-Further, due to hazards involved in the work, the turnover rates remained high.
-The number of young people who took up welding jobs declined because of their risk and precision experience, but it was because most of them did not get proper training from welding school.
+Due to complex procedures, and complicated systems, the job never attracted a colossal labor force.
+Further, the turnover rates remained high due to hazards involved in the work.
+The number of young people who took up welding jobs declined because of their risk and precision experience, but most of them did not get proper training from welding school.

 In addition to the employment challenges because of robotic welding automation, the industry’s designs and automation also demanded consistent innovation and upliftment of the welding techniques in the industry.

 Early developments in welding advancements included automated technology solutions and robotic welding automation.
 Robotics or computer-controlled machinery are common ways the industry has found solutions for optimizing welding performance and consistency.
 While it may seem like these methods replace the need for a welding professional, automated solutions enable welders a speed and precision not possible through manual practices.
 This process has always led to welding being in high demand again in the industry.

 Automation is not an umbrella solution for better welds.
-Hands-on welding professionals who have been to proper welding school will always be needed.
+Hands-on welding professionals who have been to good welding schools will always be needed.
 Robotics isn’t sophisticated enough to replace the welding workforce.
-The welding profession requires dexterity and affinity for problem-solving that robots can’t compete with.
+The welding profession requires talent and affinity for problem-solving that robots can’t compete with.
 Automated welding solutions help these essential welding professionals to accomplish more significant projects faster and safer.

 The welding industry saw its first robotic welding solutions in1962.
-Robots allow welders to not only automate their processes but even program systems to dynamically solve complex problems for them.
-This also reduces a lot of risks from high complexity welds for the welding professionals.
+Robots allow welders to automate their processes and even program systems to dynamically solve complex problems for them.
+This also reduces many risks from high complexity welds for the welding professionals.

-Robotics has helped industries to improve productivity for their welding workforce, introducing a contemporary skillset to a traditional profession.
+Robotics has helped industries to improve productivity for their welding workforce, introducing a current skillset to a traditional profession.
 Robots help perform fast, repeatable jobs so welders can focus on detail-oriented tasks.
 This tremendously improved the welding industries’ efficiency and scope for potential high complexity projects.